Gatwick, Stansted, Manchester, Birmingham, Bristol

 Budget realistically.
 You're not going to find £39 fares this close.
 But £70–100 one-way to somewhere like Porto, Seville or Brussels is genuinely achievable and still represents a decent trip.

 Seville (SVQ) from Stansted — Ryanair: Around £65–85 one-way for May 1–2 departures.
 Seville in early May is 24–27°C, the post-Easter tourist rush has thinned, and the city is exceptional.
-This is probably the best value warm-weather option right now for the bank holiday.
+This is probably the best value warm-weather option right now for the bank holiday from London.

 Porto (OPO) from Stansted — Ryanair: Around £70–95 one-way for May 1–2.
 Portugal in May is close to ideal — 20–22°C, minimal rain, excellent food and wine, and costs on the ground that undercut most of Western Europe.
 Porto over a long weekend is a very strong choice.